-HomeDNA has several types of tests available.
-Their affiliates also offer tests like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for pets, including an at home dog DNA test called Dog DNA Health Screen and Customized Life Plan.
+HomeDNA also offers several types of testing options available on HomeDNA.com.
+Their affiliates also offer test brands like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for pets, including an at home dog DNA test called Dog DNA Health Screen and Customized Life Plan.

 - HomeDNA Starter Ancestry Test ($69): This DNA testing kit provides you with cheek swabs and sample envelopes to collect and send your sample to the lab.
 The test analyzes 100 different DNA markers to determine what percentage of your DNA is of European, Indigenous American, African, and Asian (specifically Sub-Saharan African and East Asian) origin.
 You’ll also receive information about which present-day countries have populations that are genetically similar to you.

 - HomeDNA Advanced Ancestry Test ($124): This product is also a cheek swab DNA test.
 It analyzes ~80,000 DNA markers to determine the top three ancestral communities/gene pools that contributed to your genetic makeup.
 The results include the exact percentages of your DNA that originated from each of these three groups.
 You’ll also receive the historic migration paths of your maternal and paternal lines.

 Health Tests and Beauty Tests

-- HomeDNA Food and Pet Sensitivity ($139): Using DNA from your cheek swab, this DNA health report analyzes genes that may make you more sensitive to certain irritants, including gluten, lactose, cow milk protein, eggs, peanuts, other foods, histamine, and pet dander.
+- HomeDNA Food and Pet Sensitivity test kit ($139): Using DNA from your cheek swab, this DNA health report analyzes genes that may make you more sensitive to certain irritants, including gluten, lactose, cow milk protein, eggs, peanuts, other foods, histamine, and pet dander.
 You’ll also get recommendations about food substitutions and lifestyle changes you can make to help you avoid triggering sensitivities.
 However, this test is not designed to diagnose allergies.